mbergal/resume/bin/Resume.markdown

 ####Implementation

-Implemented front-ends using HTML, LESS (DotLess) and JavaScript
+Implemented front-ends using HTML, LESS (DotLess) and JavaScript.
+Used Telerik ASP.NET AJAX UI Controls for legacy WebForms apps, rich Knockout-based JavaScript clients generated with Razor for ASP.NET MVC apps.

 Implemented back-ends using C#, LINQ for SQL, EF 4.0 SQL Server and PowerShell.
 Used TDD and NUnit for writing BDD-style unit and integration tests.
+Most of the projects had rich domain models, commands, queries and domain services with unit of work used for transaction/persistence.
+Systems were decomposed using SOLID principles and composed with inversion of control container (Castle Windsor).

+Wrote a fair share of complex SQL queries and reports against SQL Server.

 Implemented shared between projects library of components to codify best practices (for front-end as well as for back-end).